Game of Thrones: Who was Battle of Winterfell MVP?

 The Battle of Winterfell was extremely dark, bloody, cold and full of dead guys with really poor dental hygiene.
 Some of our favorite Game of Thrones characters died, some rose from the dead to terrorize the living and others barely scraped through with a last-minute assist from friends.

-We've recapped all the big moments of the episode, and now we've tracked through, frame-by-grimy-dark-frame, to count up all the kills and deaths we could.
+We've recapped all the big moments of the episode, scoured every detail you may have missed and now we've tracked through, frame-by-grimy-dark-frame, to count up all the kills and deaths we could.
 How many wights were dispatched by major characters?
 How much time did they spend in battle?
 Who killed who, and who was the most efficient warrior?
 There were some clear victors -- likely to become the subject of sing-alongs in Westeros for years to come -- and there were some unexpected losers.

 What follows is our Battle of Winterfell box score, a breakdown of TV and film's longest (and darkest) battle in history as if it was a major sporting event with a suite of analysts and data guys.